demichka/smarrig-project/README.md

 Week's menu output depends on day of week.
 Thereby if "Veckans lunch" page is opened on workdays, menu of a day will be opened.
 Restaurant doesn't serve week's lunch on weeked, so message about it is shown if this page is opened on weekend.

+##If you want to test it on weekend, you have to change manually your system date to workday.
+Don't forget to change it back.